Information & Frequently Asked Questions:

 Minneapolis has been voted the most bike-friendly city in the nation.
 Most of your jobs are accessible by bike.
 We do provide each intern with a bike to use during the summer.

 Arrival: If you are flying to Minneapolis, you will fly into Minneapolis-St. Paul International Airport (MSP).
-We ask that you arrive Saturday, June 3rd, 2017.
-If that is not possible, do not worry, please just connect with Bill about your travel arrangements.
-We will pick you up from the airport and take you to The Knoll.
+We ask that you arrive Saturday, May 26th, 2018.
+If that is not possible, do not worry, please just connect with Emily about your travel arrangements.
+We will pick you up from the airport and take you to the 17th Ave.
+Residence Hall.

 Weather: The weather is surprisingly HOT in Minneapolis, (expect 80s and high 90s much of the summer) but many of your offices will be quite cold with air conditioning.
 If you don’t know simply by the nature of your job, ask your employer what the proper attire is for work.
-The Knoll has central air conditioning.
+Your housing has central air conditioning.

 Here a list of suggested items to bring: